natalijapavas/BitTorrent/README.md

 So every message starts with a 4-byte length prefix followed by a single byte message id, followed by a payload that differs depending on a message.

-Because of different size of payloads we will define different payloads.
-Interested, uninterested,chocked and unchocked messages don't have a payload.

  *Taken from: http://pages.di.unipi.it/ricci/jBittorrentAPI_report.pdf,